molinar7/SchedulingSystem/README.md

     Service Layer: (StudentService and CourseService)
     Data Access Layer: (StudentRepository and CourseRepository)

-For retrieving students and courses I used the GetMapping annotation For creating a new Student or Course I used the PostMapping annotation For updating an exiting object I used the PutMapping annotation For deleting an object I used the DeleteMapping annotations.
+For retrieving students and courses I used the GetMapping annotation.

+For creating a new Student or Course I used the PostMapping annotation.

+For updating an exiting object I used the PutMapping annotation.

+For deleting an object I used the DeleteMapping annotations.

+The database configuration can be found in the application.properties file under the resource folder